relativitydev/relativity-trace-documentation/docs/administrator_guide/trade_reconstruction.md

 {: .no_toc }

 Trade Reconstruction is used to automatically link trade and orders from Order Management Systems (OMS) or Trade Capture systems to their related communications.
-There are configurations to implement before Trade Reconstruction can be performed on a Trade.
 {: .fs-6 .fw-300 }

 1. TOC